 Today you will transfer to Kalaw by private car, with a visit to the elephant camp enroute.
 (This service is on a private basis.)

 Today, a specially trained elephant conservation guide will take you on a rewarding adventure in the Kalaw forest, to encounter elephants, their mahouts and locals from the surrounding areas.
-Young tourism professionals from Kalaw, are the ones who decided to create this project in the local area.
-The project focuses on protecting the nature, elephants and traditions of the local people.
-In a major part of this private protected forest, the nature can grow undisturbed, creating a natural habitat for animals that could otherwise be easily hunted.
-The project includes creating a natural environment for some Myanmar elephants, as well as helping the local population to grow out of the vicious circle of poverty, through education and micro finance.
+Young tourism professionals from Kalaw, are the ones who decided to work towards a better future for the local area.
+The project they are working on focuses on protecting the nature, elephants and traditions of the people.
+In a major part of this private protected forest, the nature can grow undisturbed, securing a natural habitat for animals, that could otherwise be easily hunted.

-Once you have arrived, you will embark on your trek through the forest.
-Depending on what you prefer, you can hike anywhere from 30 minutes, all the way up to 5 hours are possible, you will just need to let us know what you prefer.
-Following the paths and alongside your guide, you will eventually find yourself in the natural surroundings of the jungle.
-Amidst the wild jungle scenery, you may enjoy a delicious lunch of local specialties (often from Nepalese origin), served in a traditional village, or at the camp.
-After lunch, it will be time to start interacting with the fascinating elephants!
+To begin, you will follow your guide on a trek through the forest.
+Depending on what you prefer, you can hike anywhere from 30 minutes, all the way up to five hours.
+The picturesque nature paths will lead you to the natural surroundings of the jungle.
+Amidst the wild jungle scenery, you may enjoy a delicious lunch of local specialties.
+Alternatively, your lunch can be served in a traditional village, or at the main camp.
+Following lunch, you will be introduced to the fascinating elephants!
 You will learn about the elephants and their individual stories while having an opportunity to feed them a variety of specially prepared foods.
 You can then assist a local mahout, by washing and feeding these incredible creatures.
-After this unforgettable experience, you will be invited to plant a tree before saying goodbye to your new friends and walk back to the main road to meet your driver and continue by car to your hotel.
+After this unforgettable experience, you will be invited to plant a tree before saying goodbye to your new friends and return to the main road, to meet your driver and transfer back to your hotel.